jtchan129/RTM/README.md

 - If a mayor wants to reveal themselves, go to the Utilities page, type in their name, and click reveal mayor
 - If a new Godfather needs to be assigned, at the appropriate time outlined in the rules, go to the Utilities page, check that there is an eligible player specified in the "New Godfather" Google Sheet, then click assign new Godfather

-**Important** For all steps detailed ("Voting Player" column of the "Voting" Google Sheet, players' votes in the "Voting" Google Sheet, mayor reveal, and new Godfather), the spelling and capitalization of players' names need to be identical to their names in the game_state files (which is derived from the "RTM Role Assignments" Google Sheet)
+**Important:** For all steps detailed ("Voting Player" column of the "Voting" Google Sheet, players' votes in the "Voting" Google Sheet, mayor reveal, and new Godfather), the spelling and capitalization of players' names need to be identical to their names in the game_state files (which is derived from the "RTM Role Assignments" Google Sheet)

 ### Automated moderation of real-time mafia
-The program contains 3 Python files, and a blank actions csv file.
+The program contains 3 Python files and a blank actions csv file.

-Ask the previous mod for the mod email and password along with the mod email related files No longer needed: (It also requires setting up a Google Drive API in order to pull data from Google Sheets (needed for player data, role assignments, night actions, voting, and assigning new godfathers).
+Ask the previous mod for the mod email and password, along with the mod email related files No longer needed: (It also requires setting up a Google Drive API in order to pull data from Google Sheets (needed for player data, role assignments, night actions, voting, and assigning new godfathers).
 Will need a .json file with credentials to use the API. (https://docs.gspread.org/en/latest/oauth2.html to set up Google Drive API)

-Additionally requires setting up 2-factor authentication and an app password with a Gmail account in order to automate emails.
+Additionally, it requires setting up 2-factor authentication and an app password with a Gmail account in order to automate emails.
 I store Gmail username and app password in a mod_email_app_password.csv file with headers of "email", and "app_password" and data in their respective columns.
 (Adapted from https://stackoverflow.com/questions/10147455/how-to-send-an-email-with-gmail-as-provider-using-python/27515833#27515833 and https://mailtrap.io/blog/python-send-email/)
-In Game.py there are links to the 5 different Google Sheets files that are used in various stages of the game.
+In Game.py, there are links to the 5 different Google Sheets files that are used in various stages of the game.
 They will need to be replaced with the corresponding links in each game.)

 Roles.py file contains:
   - Wrappers to ensure proper targeting by players